 A current list of signatories is available here

 Read a motion of support from the Victorian State Council of the Australian Education Union

 - Petition – please sign

 - Fundraiser – please donate to the legal defence campaign

 RAC meets by Zoom every Monday at 6.30pm.
-The first part of the meeting will be dedicated to the defence campaign, all welcome.
+All welcome.

 Call Chris on 0403 013 183 for more information about the defence campaign and how you can get involved.